pavel-odintsov/fastnetmon/docs/FINE_TUNING.md

 Debugging flags.

-DUMP_ALL_PACKETS will enable all packets dumping to console.
+DUMP_ALL_PACKETS will enable all packets dumping to /var/log/fastnetmon.log.
 It's very useful for testing tool on non standard platforms.

 ```bash
 DUMP_ALL_PACKETS=yes ./fastnetmon
 ```

+If you want to dump only "other" (we could not detect direction for this packets) packets, please use: DUMP_OTHER_PACKETS.

 Recommended configuration options for ixgbe Intel X540 driver (netmap mode):
 ```bash